Howard County Transit Development Plan

 The TDP is organized into five sections:

-Chapter 5 recommends a plan for improvements (with phased implementation) including capital and operating budget projections
+- Chapter 5 recommends a plan for improvements (with phased implementation) including capital and operating budget projection